Allegheny Mountains Loop

 |Allegheny Mountains Loop

+|1.
 Blacksburg, VA to Blacksburg, VA

-North of Mountain Grove cyclists will have the first choice of two options.
-The 23.5-mile Dunmore Cut-Off heads west on a state highway, goes up and over a major ridge into West Virginia, and ends in Cass.
+The main route continues on to Mountain Grove.
+North of Mountain Grove, cyclists will have the first choice of two cut-off options.
+The 24.5-mile Dunmore Cut-Off heads west on a state highway, goes up and over a major ridge into West Virginia, and ends in Cass.

 South of Durbin is Cass, the home of Cass Scenic Railroad State Park, and the start of the 78-mile Greenbrier River Trail, the state’s longest rail trail conversion.
 The Park runs a steam logging locomotive train for visitors that terminates just below Bald Knob, elevation 4,832 feet, which is one of the highest summits in West Virginia.
 There is also a museum and overnight lodging is offered in restored former West Virginia Pulp and Paper Company cottages which were homes for its employees.

 The route follows the entire length of the Greenbrier River Trail.
 The majority of the Trail is packed gravel, though about 5 miles have been paved near Marlinton.
 There is access to several towns for services such as groceries.
-Primitive campsites, drinking water and restrooms are available on the Trail.
+Primitive campsites, drinking water, and restrooms are available on the Trail.

 Services are available in the larger towns near to the route, but groceries will be limited to mostly convenience stores on route.
 There are a few stretches with no services, so plan accordingly.
 Some cyclists may want to do this route during the colors of autumn.
-If you do, call ahead to verify campgrounds because some may close after Labor Day.
+If you do, call ahead to verify campgrounds are open because some may close after Labor Day.
 If staying indoors, or at campgrounds, advance reservations are recommended, especially on weekends.

 Photo by Dennis Coello